 Tip #3 – Make it Interactive

-You might hate audience participation at the theatre, but the same rules don’t apply for presentations.
+You might hate audience participation at the theatre, but the same rules don’t apply to presentations.

 No matter what your subject is, you should always find a way to make it interactive.
 Getting your audience involved is fantastic for increasing focus, using more visuals and creating a dialogue about your topic that helps the audience feel valued and heard.

-In today’s age of online meetings and remote work, a free tool like AhaSlides is important for creating this dialogue.
-You can use interactive polls, Q&A slides, word clouds and much more to gather and illustrate your data, then even use a quiz to consolidate it.
+In today’s online meetings and remote work age, a free tool like AhaSlides is essential for creating this dialogue.
+You can use interactive polls, Q&A slides, word clouds and much more to gather and illustrate your data, and then even use a quiz to consolidate it.

 Want to try this out for free?
 Click the button below to join thousands of happy users on AhaSlides!